axelarnetwork/axelar-contract-deployments/releases/solana/2025-09-ITS-vanilla.md

 ## Background

-This is the v1.0.0 Solana ITS release.
+This is the vanilla Solana ITS release.

 ## Deployment